1) Will the FIRE program prepare you for a fire-fighting career?

 You may have to be flexible and take certain FIRE courses and PHYS 51 in the day.

 Some FIRE courses are offered through DE or in the evenings.
-FIRE courses such as 103, 119B, 119C and FIRE 280A involve hands on learning and are offered in class in the day time.
+FIRE courses such as 103, 119B, 119C, 152, and FIRE 280B involve hands on learning and are offered in class in the day time.

-As for the general education requirements, you should be able to find ENG 100, ICS 100, ICS 101 and the general education group C or D offered in the evening or through DE at Honolulu CC or at other University of Hawaii community colleges.
+As for the general education requirements, you should be able to find that most courses are offered in the evening or through Distance Education at Honolulu CC or at other University of Hawaii (UH) Community Colleges.

 CHEM 105 is generally offered Fall semester only with one section on Monday and Wednesday and another section on Tuesday and Thursday.
 One section is in the evening and the other in the day.
-In Fall 2011, CHEM 105 was offered for the first time as DE.
+In Fall 2011, CHEM 105 was offered for the first time as DE and may continue to be offered DE.

-PHYS 51 has not been offered in the evening or weekends or through DE.
+PHYS 100 & 100L has not been offered in the evening or weekends or through Distance Education.

 See the question on course waiver/substitutions as you may find substitutable courses offered at times convenient for you.